 Buckle up, roll down the windows, turn up the radio, and get ready to hit the open road!
 There are few things that give you the feeling of freedom and adventure quite like a road trip!
-From one day road trips to multi-week road trips, there are so many beautiful drives to discover around the world.
-I asked experienced travelers what their favorite road trip is.
+From one-day road trips to multi-week road trips, there are so many beautiful drives to discover around the world.
+I asked experienced travellers what their favourite road trip is.
 From picturesque mountain drives to stunning coastal drives.
-From the land down under to the Balkans, here are 12 of the world’s best road trips.
+From the land down under to the Balkans, here are 13 of the world’s best road trips.

 1. East Coast of Australia Road Trip

 The east coast of Australia is one of the world’s best road trips – it’s a must do!
 Stretching from Cairns to Melbourne, this is not just any old road trip.
 From the tropical humidity of the north to the beautiful beach weather of the coast, this trip has it all.
 This is one of my all-time favourites.
 The best way to travel is by car or camper-van.
 I chose to live in a station waggon, planning my own route, cooking my own meals, waking up in a new destination every day.

 There are a handful of attractions you cannot miss, my favourite was sky diving.
 Jump out of a plane at 14,000ft onto Mission beach, an unforgettable experience, all before 7 AM.
 Then head down the coast and hop on a sailing boat to the spectacular Whitsunday Islands.
 Whitsundays wouldn’t be complete without a special stop at Whitehaven Beach.
 It’s only accessible by boat, here you will experience some of the world’s purest white silica sand.
 Once you have admired the beauty, head to Byron Bay for a chilled afternoon relaxing on the beach, swimming in the sea, or grabbing a beer in a local bar.